This policy explains what data is collected by the Development and External Relations Department and how it is used.

-- "GDPR Article 6(1)(f ) – Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject."
+- "Data Protection legislation Article 6(1)(f ) – Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject."

-- "GDPR Article6 (1)(c) – Processing is necessary for compliance with a legal obligation"
+- "Data Protection legislation Article6 (1)(c) – Processing is necessary for compliance with a legal obligation"

 If you make or have made a charitable donation to the Edinburgh Napier University Development Trust, we will process your name, address, and donation information for the purpose of administering your donation and claiming Gift Aid on your behalf.

-We will only email you about our events and services, or call TPS registered numbers, if we have your express consent to do so.
-We may send you post, unless you have asked us not to.
+We will only send electronic marketing communications or call TPS registered numbers, if we have your express consent to do so.
+We may send you post, where we rely on legitimate interest to do so, unless you have asked us not to.